 The picker is in charge of a zone that includes rows of inventory stored on shelving.
 He’s got a conveyor and perhaps a flat work bench or other surface, and a stop where a tote comes into his zone.
 He has removed anything that isn’t needed to pick from his storage zone and place into the tote (Seiri).
 He has placed all his needed equipment and supplies back into the work area, in the most logical way possible (Seiton).
 He has cleaned the area, and he is keeping it clean – free of trash, his tools in correct places, his area of the floor clean (Seiso).
 Now he has to do these things all the time.

 Your operation has standards even if you do nothing.
 They may not be the standards you want.

 This is the hardest part of the process.

 Like any other long-term endeavor, 5S won’t work if you don’t continue to execute.
 Shitsuke is the most difficult part of the process to implement.
-It means that when someone leaves, his or her replacement must be trained in the other 4s’s.
+It means that when someone leaves, his or her replacement must be trained in the other four S’s.
 People tend to return to old habits unless new ones are instilled and actively managed.
-Once you’ve reorganized work areas, cleaned, and created standards, the real work is in 6 months or a year – can you stick to them?
-Regular meetings, inspections, and real emphasis all help.
+Once you’ve reorganized work areas, cleaned and created standards, the real work is in six months or a year – can you stick to them?
+Regular meetings, inspections and real emphasis all help.

-It also involves change for changing business issues.
-If your product mix changes, and this flows down to work cells, you must recreate the 5S program to match the new business situation.
+It also involves adaptation to changing business dynamics.
+If your product mix changes, and this change flows down to work cells, you must recreate the 5S program to match the new business situation.
 It’s all about continuous improvement, and 5S is just the vehicle to get you there.